 Gear Recommendations

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Laurel Hill Creek.
+A 9-foot 4-wt fly rod with a floating line is perfect for fishing dry flies and small nymphs on this stream.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

 Laurel Hill Creek Fishing Report